 Patient Support Services

-The Big C offers many complimentary therapies, financial and emotional support, and support groups for people affected by all types of cancer.
+Big C offers complementary therapies, exercise programmes, welfare advice and emotional support, as well as 1:1 sessions and support groups for people affected by all types of cancer.

-- Rosemary Group For women living with secondary cancer.
-Contact Karin or Ruth.
-Tel: 07766851178 or Big C
+- Palliative Care Group – for patients living with secondary cancer.
+Contact Big C

 Information workshop demonstrating skin care and make-up.